mkusmierczyk/ScheduleYourMeals/README.md

-# Schedule Your Meal.
-Application for scheduling your meal.
+# Schedule Your Meal Application

 ## Table of contents
 * [General info](#general-info)